-John Manser Education: MBA Alexander Hamilton Institute, Swiss Banking Diploma Vice-President of the Board of Directors Professional background: 1996-2007 1990-1996 Group Treasurer - Novartis AG Group Treasurer - Ciba-Geigy Activities on exe cutive or supervisory boards: Member of the B of Basel - Basel. oard of Directors of Union Bancaire Privée - Geneva, Investment Commission of the University No executive operating responsibilities for HIAG Immobilien Holding AG or any of its group companies in the three business years before the reporting period.
+John Manser Education: MBA Alexander Hamilton Institute, Swiss Banking Diploma Vice-President of the Board of Directors Professional background: 1996-2007 Group Treasurer - Novartis AG 1990-1996 Group Treasurer - Ciba-Geigy Activities on exe cutive or supervisory boards: Member of the B of Basel - Basel. oard of Directors of Union Bancaire Privée - Geneva, Investment Commission of the University erating responsibilities for HIAG Immobilien Holding AG or any of its group companies in the ears before the reporting period.